Faezehabibi/pc_tutorial/DoG.md

 * Horizontal Cells: The negative Gaussian filter, on the other hand, supress particular frequencies.
 * Bipolar Cells: On or Off
 * Center-Surround:
-- On-Center Off-Surround: On Bipolar Cells in the center == Gaussian filter (lower variance) and Off Bipolar Cells in the surround == Negative Gaussian filter (higher variance)
+- On-Center Off-Surround (direct excitation in center and direct inhibition in surround): On Bipolar Cells in the center == Gaussian filter (lower variance) and Off Bipolar Cells in the surround == Negative Gaussian filter (higher variance)
 Since the surround is always broader than center, the surround variance in modeling is higher than center variance.

 When subtracted, the frequencies